zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 5. Simulation results

-The argument for G-scores makes many assumptions, including that other drafters are picking players randomly, which is definitely not completely true even if they are using a ranking system.
-It would be interesting to see how G-scores do against Z-scores in a "real" competition, where the assumptions do not necessarily hold true.
+All of our logic has relied on the simplifying assumption that other drafters are picking players randomly, which is definitely innacurate.
+We can't take it for granted that G-scores actually would work when that assumption is removed.
+We can, however, simulate actual drafts and see how G-score does compared to Z-score.

 The code in this repository simulates fantasy basketball with the following parameters
 - 12 teams compete, each with 13 players.
 The expected win rate is $\frac{1}{12} = 8.33\\%$
 - The format is "Head-to-Head: Each Category"
 - Players are chosen in a snake draft